 Attendants are all over, offering carts if needed.
 Tell them where your flight originated and they’ll point out the proper carousel.

-In the baggage claim area, you’ll find bathrooms, currency exchange kiosks, car rentals, and information booths.
+In the baggage claim area, you’ll find bathrooms, currency exchange kiosks, car rentals, taxis and information booths.
 If you’ve got your bags and are excited to start your journey, proceed toward the exit.
 You’ve got one more step to complete.
 Remember that form you filled out on the plane?
 Get that out and ready.
 Your bags need to be scanned one last time before you drive off into the Costa Rican sunset.
-Put all your bags, including personal items, on the belt.
+Put all your bags, including personal items, backpacks and pocketbooks, on the belt.
 Now you’re officially in Costa Rica.
 Welcome!

 Ground Transportation at SJO

 If you need to hire a cab, you may do so inside the airport before you get to the exit.
 These taxis are the official orange airport taxis.
 They are available 24/7 and can take you anywhere in the country.
-This option is more expensive than others, but it is also safe and guaranteed.
+This option is more expensive than others, but it’s also safe and guaranteed.
 You’ll pay inside and won’t need to negotiate a price.

 Costa Rica also has Uber and it runs now in a good portion of the country.
-Technically Uber is not legal in Costa Rica, but it runs everywhere.
-Have the app downloaded, know how to use it and plan how you’ll have phone service before you get to Costa Rica.
+Technically, Uber is not legal in Costa Rica, but it runs everywhere.
+Have the app downloaded, know how to use it and plan on how you’ll have phone service before you get to Costa Rica.

 Outside the Airport

 When you come out of the airport upon arrival, you’re “downstairs”.
 Departures are “upstairs”, just so you have a point of reference.
+You’re also coming outside across the street from the parking garage.
+As of this writing, they now have an area roped off for family & friends to wait for you as the sidewalk was becoming too congested.

 WARNING FOR NEWBIES: When you finally emerge from the airport, you may be inundated by drivers wanting to help you get to your destination.
 Be prepared for this–there will be people holding signs and offers coming to you from both left and right.
 This is totally the norm for the airport.
 For the first-time traveler, it’s very unnerving and overwhelming.
 But, if you’re prepared there’s no reason to freak out.
 Know who you’re looking for.
 A simple “no, gracias” to drivers is fine.
 Keep on moving until you find your party, whether friends or hotel shuttle.

 If you attempt to get a cab outside, here’s the likely scenario.
-Normal red cabs that you see all over Costa Rica are not supposed to stop at the airport arrival section (downstairs).
+The normal, everyday red cabs that you see all over Costa Rica are not supposed to stop at the airport arrival section (downstairs).
 They ARE allowed to bring you back to the airport when you leave Costa Rica (upstairs).
 In the confusion outside, you’re not going to know who is who.
 There are a lot of people outside the airport trying to make some money by driving you to your destination in their own vehicles.
 They are neither cabs nor Ubers.
 Figure out what you’re going to do before you get to Costa Rica.
 99.9% of these people are trying to make an extra buck, but it’s that .1% that you don’t know about.
 Better safe than sorry.

-Your absolute best bet is to have your plan of action for airport transportation in place before you go.
+Your absolute best bet is to have your plan of action for airport transportation in place before you even start your trip.
 To be safe, try to plan on a good 45 minutes to an hour for the entire customs/immigration and baggage process when considering your transportation.
 Night arrivals are a bit less.
 I’ve gotten through customs in twenty minutes when I’ve flown in on an evening flight.
 It’ll save you a lot of worries and then you can get busy enjoying this trip of a lifetime!